neura-sx/graphene-book/part1/faqs.md

 Yes, it's safe to delete `witness_node_data_dir\logs\p2p` but they're rotated automatically after 24 hours anyway.
 If you don't use them you should probably modify `config.ini` so they aren't written to disk in the first place.

 ---
 ####  *How can I import to my CLI client a wallet originally created in the web GUI?
-I would expect something like "restore_backup" command that would accept a \*.bin wallet file.*
+I would expect something like 'restore_backup' command that would accept a GUI backup file.*
 CLI and WEB wallet are two separated applications.
 They use separated ways to represent backups.
 I think you can currently only manually import keys from the GUI into the CLI.

 ---